Immune Boosting Broth

 - 3 Tbs Extra Virgin Olive Oil

-3. Roast for 10 minutes while you prepare the remaining ingredients into a large pot:
+3. Roast for 10 minutes while you prepare the remaining ingredients in a large pot:

 - 400 g tomatoes, halved, passata or a tin